lSabrinel/typescript-30-day-mastery/playground/exercices_summary.md

 Defining Unions
 *****************

-Unions: Docs Some values can have more than one possible type.
-TypeScript represents these either-or types using a union. allow us to define multiple allowed type members by separating each type member with a vertical line character
+Unions: Some values can have more than one possible type.
+TypeScript represents these either-or types using a union. allow us to define multiple allowed type members by separating each type member with a vertical line character.
+Each type in a union is called a type member.

 let ID: string | number;